Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals

-Until now, we have measured \mcl in terms of $\delta$, however, this is imprecise because $\delta$ provides no way of differentiating between the performance of protocols that exchange one type of message for another.
-Specifically, the pipelining technique replaces two consecutive rounds of voting for one block proposal, with one round of voting for two consecutive block proposals.
+Until now, we have measured \mcl in terms of $\delta$.
+However, this is imprecise because $\delta$ provides no way of differentiating between the performance of protocols that exchange one type of message for another.
+The pipelining technique fundamentally facilitates the removal of one or more phases from a protocol by granting another phase additional meaning.
+In existing pipelined consensus protocols, this technique replaces two (or more) consecutive phases of voting for one block proposal, with one phase of voting for two (or more) consecutive block proposals.
 This means that the commit latency of a block in the pipelined setting is proportional to the dissemination time of not only the block itself, but also its child (in the best case).
-More to the point, pipelining essentially exchanges the cost of disseminating a second vote for the cost of disseminating a second proposal, effectively reducing commit latency when proposals take longer to disseminate than blocks.
+More to the point, pipelining essentially exchanges the cost of disseminating additional votes for the cost of disseminating additional proposals and thus naturally increases commit latency when proposals take sufficiently longer to disseminate than votes.

-We characterize this behavior using the \emph{modified partially synchronous model} of Blum et al.~\cite{blum2023analyzing} and assume that small messages (in this case, votes) are delivered within $\rho$ ($\delta$ in the original formulation) time while large messages (in this case, block proposals) are delivered within $\Lambda$ time after GST.
-Under this model, \simple and \pipelined both incur \mcl $ = 2\Lambda + \rho$.
+We characterize this behavior using a communication model based on the \emph{modified partially synchronous model} of Blum et al.~\cite{blum2023analyzing} in which we assume that small messages (in this case, votes) are delivered within $\rho$ time while large messages (in this case, block proposals) are delivered within $\beta$ time.
+Moreover, we assume that after GST $\rho = [0, \min(\beta))$ and $\beta = (\max(\rho), \Delta]$.
+Under this model, \simple and \pipelined both incur \mcl $ = 2\beta + \rho$.

-We now present a protocol with \mcl $= \Lambda + 2\rho$, which we call \commit.
-Accordingly, when $\rho < \Lambda$ (which we assume is typically the case in practice), this protocol provides improved commit latency over those presented previously.
-It obtains this result through the use of explicit commit messages and while this modification is theoretically compatible with pipelining, we present it in the non-pipelined setting to obtain our result for~\Cref{theorem:non-pipelined}. \commit also provides \mvbp $= \delta$ ($\Lambda$), reorg resilience and optimistic responsiveness.
-Moreover, while \simple and \pipelined require two consecutive honest leaders to guarantee a commit after GST, \commit requires only one.
+We now present a protocol with \mcl $= \beta + 2\rho$, which we call \commit.
+Accordingly, when $\rho < \beta$ (as in~\Cref{fig:commit-moonshot-advantage}), which we assume is typical in practice, this protocol provides improved commit latency over those previously presented by integrating an explicit \emph{pre-commit} phase.
+Like its counterparts, \commit also obtains \mvbp $= \delta$ ($\beta$) and provides both reorg resilience and optimistic responsiveness.
+Additionally, while \simple and \pipelined require two consecutive honest leaders to guarantee a commit after GST, \commit requires only one.